– UKAHPP Register of Humanistic Psychotherapists and Psychotherapeutic Counsellors –

 6.9 The Registrar will periodically provide the Accreditation Committee with a list of Registered Members eligible to apply for UKAHPP Accreditation.

-7.1 The Membership Committee is responsible for ensuring that all UKAHPP registrants complete an online Notification of Practice and Annual Renewal Disclosure Form (Annual Renewal Form).
-An alternative to online completion can be agreed with the UKAHPP Administrator.
+7.1 The Membership Committee is responsible for ensuring that all UKAHPP registrants complete an online Notification of Practice and Annual Renewal Disclosure Form (Annual Renewal Form) in accordance with UKAHPP Quality Assurance Processes.

 7.2 The UKAHPP Administrator will send the Annual Renewal Form to registrants each year on 31st July with completed forms being returned by 30th September.